EtiennePerot/perot.me/src/posts/infinifactory-the-big-blowout/infinifactory-the-big-blowout.md

 One of the later levels of the game is called "The Big Blowout" (Resistance Campaign → The Heist → The Big Blowout) in which you assemble a bomb-like device that looks like a hollow cube.
 It's quite difficult to assemble.

-I had stopped playing it a while ago, but someone in my Steam friend list recently asked me to see my solution for this puzzle, so I recorded some GIFs using the game's built-in GIF recording feature.
+I had stopped playing the game a while ago, but someone in my Steam friend list recently asked to see my solution for this puzzle, so I recorded some GIFs using the game's built-in GIF recording feature.
 This made me re-discover the solution and I thought it was pretty cool so I'm posting it as a blog post.

 **Solution stats: 327 cycles, 309 footprint, 386 blocks.** This is not the best.
 Here's [someone smarter than me doing it in 276 cycles][Better solution].